michal-owsiak/personal-homepage/README.md

 ***In addition to the `Redux` reducer, the application uses `Redux-Saga` middleware to manage the theme toggling functionality.***

 The `themeSaga` is responsible for handling the `saveDarkInLocalStorage` function when a dispatched action changes the state of `dark` boolean value.
-The saga retrieves the boolean information from the `selectIsThemeDark` selector and subsequently calls the `saveDarkInLocalStorage` function, passing retrieved information to it.
+The saga retrieves the boolean information from the `selectIsThemeDark` selector and subsequently calls the `saveDarkInLocalStorage` function, passing retrieved information to it, and thus saving the value in local storage.
 This approach ensures that the user's chosen theme preference is stored in local storage, providing a seamless experience between visits.